v8/v8.dev/src/blog/array-sort.md

 Array.prototype.sort.call(object);
 ```

-The output shows the `object` after it is sorted.
+The output shows the `object` after it’s sorted.
 Again, there is no right answer here.
 This example just shows how weird the interaction between indexed properties and the prototype chain can get:

 ```js
 // Chakra